spacez320/qmk_firmware/FORK.md

 Theoretically after this you can run `qmk flash`, however I was not able to get this to work from the command-line and instead has to resort to using the QMK Toolbox on MacOSX.

+Both sides of the keyboard must be flashed independently.